sandhyaparna/Data-Science/Natural Language Processing/Overview.md

   * Word 'read' can be used as verb in present as well as past tense.
 Traditional word embeddings come up with same vector for the word 'read' in both the sentences.
 ELMo word vectors successfully address this issue.
 * ELMo word representations take the entire input sentence into equation for calculating the word embeddings.
 Hence, the term “read” would have different ELMo vectors under different context.

+#### BERT
+* BERT uses Transformer - an attention based model with positional encodings to represent word positions